-Collective Network.
-BG/P's collective network is an overconnected binary tree that spans the whole installation.
+Collective Network BG/P's collective network is an over-connected binary tree that spans the whole installation.
 The collective is a one-to-all medium for broadcast or reduction operations, with support for node-specific filtering and a complex routing scheme that allows to partition the network to increase the total bandwidth.
-Collective link bandwidth is 6.8 Gbit/s; hardware latencies are below 6 μ s for a 72-rack system [15].
+Collective link bandwidth is 6.8 Gbit/s; hardware latencies are below 6 $\mu$ s for a 72-rack system [16].
 Software transmits data over the collective network via packets injected into two memory-mapped virtual channels.
 Each packet consists of a header and 16 128-bit data words.
 The packet header is written and read using general-purpose register to (device-) memory instructions, while packet data is written and read through the floating-point unit.

 Our VMM provides a fully virtualized version of BG/P's collective network device.
 The VMM leaves device memory unmapped, so that each device register access leads to a virtualization trap.
 The VMM furthermore emulates device control registers (DCRs) used to configure the collective network device.
 The corresponding instructions (mtdcr,mfdcr) are sensitive and directly trap to L4 and the VMM.
-For emulation, the VMM provides a per-VM shadow collective network interface model that contains virtual DCRs and, per channel, virtual injection and reception FIFOs with a virtual header and 16 virtual FPU words per packet.
-The VMM registers itself to L4 as an interrupt handler for all collective network device interrupts, which will cause L4 to emit an interrupt IPC message to the VMM whenever the physical device fires one of its hardware interrupts.
+For emulation, the VMM provides a per-VM shadow collective network interface model that contains virtual DCRs and, per channel, virtual injection and reception FIFOs with a virtual header and 16 virtual FPU words per packet, as the following snippet illustrates: